acerbilab/pyvbmc/README.md

 ## Troubleshooting and contact

 PyVBMC is under active development.
-The original VBMC algorithm has been extensively tested in several benchmarks and published papers, and the benchmarks have been replicated using PyVBMC.
+The VBMC algorithm has been extensively tested in several benchmarks and published papers, and the benchmarks have been replicated using PyVBMC.
 But as with any approximate inference technique, you should double-check your results.
 See the [examples](examples) for descriptions of the convergence diagnostics and suggestions on validating PyVBMC's results with multiple runs.

 If you have trouble doing something with PyVBMC, spot bugs or strange behavior, or you simply have some questions, please feel free to:
 - Post in the lab's [Discussions forum](https://github.com/orgs/acerbilab/discussions) with questions or comments about PyVBMC, your problems & applications;